 Many didn’t believe the message, and some surmised they killed Aditya on entry.
 Doubt fractured the movement and corporations took advantage.
 With megaservers in full swing, programs began to target members of the anti-integration movement.
 They traded for discounts and private digital spaces, causing the movement to crumble.
 As more uploaded, society’s priorities shifted and the barrier for entry dropped.
 Facilities were abandoned with equipment still active, resulting in failed uploads and packet loss.

-Across the continent were reports of cities being stripped for their carbon.
-Places promising to be safe would announce on open networks only to fall silent days later.
-Digital maps no longer referenced roads, but instead mapped out server nodes that made up something called The Nexus.
-A place in Sector One at Site Three was dubbed Titan’s Cradle, where it was rumoured extremely advanced technology was being created.
-Animal life started to disappear en masse.
+Across the continent reports of cities stripped for their carbon came in.
+Safe places announced on open networks only to fall silent days later.
+Mass uploads started in earnest as people fled carbon deconstruction.
+Digital maps no longer referenced roads, but instead mapped server nodes that made up something called Nexus.
+A place in Sector One at Site Three was dubbed Titan’s Cradle, with whispers of advanced technology.
+Animal life started to disappear in droves.

 In the face of destruction, many integrated people refused to be uploaded and took up the last name Dax.
 They became adept at tinkering, creating modules that hid them from deconstruction units.

 Carbon harvesting slowed, with most of the continent sitting silent for the first time in millennia.
 Only Titan’s Cradle remained active, and the remaining Dax avoided it completely.
 Strange and beautiful machines began to roam the nature-reclaimed countryside, their purpose unknown.